 Unforeseen and unexpected, auto accidents can bring immediate, crippling effects to the injured victim.
 These accidents are often seized by the guilty party, whose insurance companies dominate and intimidate.
 It is imperative to seek help from seasoned trial lawyers and have their expertise in your corner.

 Drivers in Tennessee need to be informed about their state's comparative negligence law.
 Modified comparative fault means that if you are involved in an accident, a jury will decide whether you are partly responsible for said accident.
 If the jury decides you are 50 percent or more at fault, you automatically lose any and all recovery.
-If less than 50 percent responsible, your compensation is the difference in fault between you and the other party, applied as a percentage to your total losses.
+If they find you less than 50 percent responsible, your compensation is the difference in fault between you and the other party, applied as a percentage to your total losses.

 For example, if your losses total $100,000, the other driver is 70 percent at fault and you are 30 percent at fault, your award is the difference—$40,000.
 What could have been a large recovery is instantly minimized.
 This law is also in effect for motorcycle and truck accidents.
 To maximize your recovery, you need a veteran attorney to refute any claim for your responsibility in the accident.